slateci/slate-monitoring/README.md

 Run the commands without arguments to see the usage.

+## Installation (platform components)

+1. Make sure you have an S3 bucket on OSiRIS created with the appropriate credentials
+1. Make sure you have the kubeconfig file to the kubernetes cluster, which should have an ingress appropriately setup
+1. Use sbin/generate-bucket-configuration.sh to generate the bucket.yaml
+1. Use sbin/platform-install.sh to install the platform components
+1. Use sbin/platform-status.sh to check the pods and services
+1. Use sbin/platform-delete.sh to remove the platform components

+## Installation (cluster components)

+1. Make sure you have the credentials for the S3 bucket
+1. Use sbin/generate-bucket-configuration.sh to generate the bucket.yaml
+1. Use sbin/cluster-install.sh to install the cluster components
+1. Use sbin/cluster-status.sh to check the pods and services
+1. Use sbin/cluster-delete.sh to remove the cluster components

 ## How to manually generate credentials for OSiRIS

 1. Go to https://comanage.osris.org/registry/